Johnstx/DevOps_Projects/Project_16/Project16.md

 ### VPC Resource Block
-Same principle applied in the provider block above is aplieed in this ``VPC`` recsource block, the arguments of the vpc block is are declared as varibales first then updated in the ``VPC`` resource block.
+Same principle applied in the provider block above is applied in this ``VPC`` resource block, the arguments of the vpc block  are declared as variables first then updated in the ``VPC`` resource block.

     variable "region" {
         default = "eu-central-1"